choria-legacy/mcollective-choria/README.md

 Choria Orchestrator
 ===================

-**NOTE:** This is now in early Beta, a deployment guide can be found in the wiki
+**NOTE:** This is now in more or less Release Candidate state on Unix, on Windows you cannot use NATS yet, a deployment guide can be found in the wiki

 A distribution of plugins for MCollective designed to give a very smooth and streamlined experience in getting started when using the Puppet 4 AIO connected to a Puppet Server.